Skip to content

 HTTP/2 is the latest version of the HTTP protocol and offers several performance improvements over HTTP/1.1, including multiplexing, which allows multiple message exchanges between the client and the server at the same time, thereby reducing the response time.

-Google has introduced a series of metrics, known as Core Web Vitals, to measure the health and performance of a website.
-TTFB is one of the key components of these vitals.
-Therefore, reducing this response time can contribute to improving your SEO and the overall user experience.
+Google introduced a set of performance metrics known as Core Web Vitals to evaluate the overall health and user experience of a website.
+TTFB (Time to First Byte) is one of the key components that influence these metrics.
+Reducing server response time can therefore have a direct impact on both your SEO performance and the overall experience users have on your site.

 Conclusion